All Episodes

-And greetings to you, music lovers, conversationalists all across the uh fruited plain.
+And greetings to you music lovers, conversationalists all across the fruited plane.

-From behind the golden EIB microphone here at the prestigious and distinguished and unique Limbaugh Institute for advanced conservative studies.
+It is I, El Rushball, from behind the golden EIB microphone here at the prestigious and distinguished and unique Limbaugh Institute for Advanced Conservative Studies.

 Look forward to talking to you in this hour.

-So I uh took a little stroll back to Snerdley's office.
+So I took a little stroll back to Snerdley's office.

 And he said, nah, not really.

-I said, you know, this nation owes me a um uh well I'm all I, ladies and gentlemen, the single lonely voice, the only voice in major media, including the drive-bys, when Putin came to office, and he came over here, went to the barbecue down there in Texas, riding around in the Jeep, the President Bush, even uttering some English words now and then.
+I said, you know, this nation owes me a, well, I'm all I, ladies and gentlemen, the single lonely voice, the only voice in major media, including the drive-bys, when Putin came to office and he came over here, went to the barbecue down there in Texas, riding around in the jeep with President Bush, even uttering some English words now and then.

 I sounded a warning to the nation and the world, and I said, folks, this guy is KGB.

-He is a former KGB ranking commander, he is a KGB communist, and those people do not change.
+He is a KGB communist, and those people do not change.

-And I warned the world as if this guy getting his hands on the controls of the new Russia means that a return to the old Soviet Union is something that you have to factor.
+And I warned the world, I said, this guy getting his hands on the controls of the new Russia means that a return to the old Soviet Union is something that you have to factor.

 And lo and behold, he's not the first Soviet leader to threaten Europe with nukes.

-And he was, of course, threatening his own block with uh with with much the same thing.
+And he was, of course, threatening his own bloc with much the same thing.

 And then I remember, you know, Deng Xiaoping.

-Deng Xiaoping was the uh the diminutive small chain smoking president or head head high head honcho to Chikoms.
+Deng Xiaoping was the diminutive, small chain-smoking president or head honcho of the Chikoms.

-And uh have you noticed everybody this this country, we just seem obsessed with everybody liking us.
+And if you notice, this country, we just seem obsessed with everybody liking us.

-And Snerdley said, yeah, that we everybody wants to, we just want everybody to like us.
+And Snerdley said, yeah, everybody wants to, we just want everybody to like us.

-And the tenthenth fifth because of us, we're the superpower, and we have to reduce these tenths.
+And the tenthinth igvithpika divas, we're the superpower, and we have to reduce these tenths.

-We have to fill these people who we mean them no harm.
+We have to fill these people and we mean them no harm.

 And of course, when we do that, they just chuckle and laugh.

-I mean, we like Deng Xiaoping so much we let him smoke at the Kennedy Center when he went in there to to watch some command performance or something in uh in his honor.
+I mean, we like Deng Xiaoping so much, we let him smoke at the Kennedy Center when he went in there to watch some command performance or something in his honor.

 Now, this Putin thing, this is not insignificant.